zzyzek/sandbox/rprp/README.md

 * there is a choice of cleave lines from the quarry corner vertices that:
   - lie within $Q$ and not just on the edge or outside of it (that is, the direction of the cleave cut shoots into the body of $Q$).
   - isn't redundant by allowing a billet to slide between them
-  - creates a one or two cut of the subregion
+  - creates a one or 2-cut of the subregion

-That is, if any cleave line creates a more than two cut (three cut or more), it can be rejected.
+That is, if any cleave line creates a more than 2-cut (three cut or more), it can be rejected.

 If a quarry rectangle, $R _ {a,b}$, is chosen, there are four corners to consider, each of which has, at most, two cleave cuts that can come out of them.